isja13/YouTube-Custom-Subtitles/README.txt

-Currently only included with 2 subtitle files.
+Currently included with ~50 subtitle files.

 You are currently responsible for sourcing your subtitle files.
 You can either find them on an online database like captionfy.io or make them yourself through whatever means are convenient.